weslleymberg/Specdog/README.rst

 Specdog
 =======

 An automatic spec runner.
-Specdog do not rely on test running tools.
 All you need to do is to say which command should be executed every time you make a change on your project.

 Usage::